google/security-research/pocs/linux/bleedingtooth/writeup.md

 2020-07-06 – _BadVibes_ vulnerability discovered internally at Google
 2020-07-20 – _BadKarma_ and _BadChoice_ vulnerabilities discovered internally at Google
-2020-07-22 – Linux Torvalds reports independent discovery of the _BadVibes_ vulnerability to BlueZ with a 7 day disclosure timeline
+2020-07-22 – Linus Torvalds reports independent discovery of the _BadVibes_ vulnerability to BlueZ with a 7 day disclosure timeline
 2020-07-24 – Technical details on the three BleedingTooth vulnerabilities reported to [BlueZ main developers](http://www.bluez.org/development/credits/) (Intel)
 2020-07-29 – Intel schedules a meeting for 2020-07-31 with Google
 2020-07-30 – _BadVibes_ fix released